 Students are introduced to American culture through class work and weekly activities while improving their English language skills.
-The ELI offers 18 hours of non-credit classroom instruction.
+ELI provides 18 hours per week, 8-week per session of non-credit classroom instruction.

 The ELI serves as a gateway for international students to enter our credit program and continue their studies here at Leeward CC.
 Students who complete the advanced level in the ELI are eligible to enter the credit program at Leeward CC without further testing.